forderud/UnixSharedLibs/static-glibc/README.md

-Test code for different approaches for building **shared libraries** that are **compatible with older glibc versions** than the version used to compile the library.
+Test code for different approaches for building **shared libraries** that are **compatible with older glibc and libstdc++ versions** than the version used to compile the library.

 ### Alternative 1: Build on oldest supported system